Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-windows-azure.md

 The only quirk in this model is that Windows Azure website is built with cheap hosting in mind.
 By default, its technology puts your website in suspended mode when there is no traffic.
 This also implies that if you have an NServiceBus endpoint hosted here, it is also suspended and stops processing messages.
 However, the 'Always on' feature periodically sends requests to your website to keep it active.
 This feature requires standard mode and is not available in the free edition.

-The advised transports in this environment are `AzureStorageQueues` and `AzureServiceBus`.
+The advised transports in this environment are `AzureStorageQueuesTransport` and `AzureServiceBusTransport`.
 As it is impossible to include these websites in the same virtual network as Windows Azure virtual machines, it is impossible to use any other hosted transport such as RabbitMQ, unless you don't mind offering your transport infrastructure through a public endpoint.

 The same applies to the persistence infrastructure if you select an 'as a service' option such as Windows Azure storage or SQL Azure, as you cannot put the websites in the same virtual network as your hosted infrastructure.